awsdocs/aws-powershell-user-guide/doc_source/saml-pst.md

 ### Example 2: Change Role Profiles During a PowerShell Session<a name="example-2-change-role-profiles-during-a-powershell-session"></a>

 This example lists all available Amazon S3 buckets in the AWS account of the role associated with the `SAMLDemoProfile` profile\.
-The example shows that although you might have been using another profile earlier in your Tools for PowerShell session, you can change profiles by specifying a different value for the `-ProfileName` parameter with cmdlets that support it\.
+The example shows that although you might have been using another profile earlier in your AWS Tools for PowerShell session, you can change profiles by specifying a different value for the `-ProfileName` parameter with cmdlets that support it\.
 This is a common task for administrators who manage Amazon S3 from the PowerShell command line\.

 ```
 PS > Get-S3Bucket -ProfileName SAMLDemoProfile